Camp Lejeune Water Lawsuit

 Prior to filing a lawsuit against the U.S. government, notice of the Camp Lejeune water contamination claim must be provided to the appropriate federal agency under the requirements of 28 U.S. Code § 2675.

-Each claimant must file a Camp Lejeune Justice Act Claim form (PDF), providing specific information about their claim, including:
+Each claimant must have filed a Camp Lejeune Justice Act Claim form (PDF), providing specific information about their claim, including:

 • Status at time of exposure to Camp Lejeune water (Member of the Armed Forces; Military Family Member or Dependent; Civil Service Employee; Civilian; Contractor Working for Private Company on Base; Unborn Individual Exposed In Utero)